Adaptive Disturbance Observer-based Full-Order Integral-Terminal Sliding Mode Control with Unknown A Priori Bound on Uncertainty: Chattering free adaptive SMC with unknown apriori bound on uncertainty

 \begin{remark} A slight modification to the control law (\ref{conado}) as

 for $\kappa_{1}>\frac{1}{2}\mu$, $\kappa_{2} >0$ would result in a Fast FOITSMC with a faster convergence rate. \end{remark}

-\begin{remark} The Lyapunov stability analysis of the closed-loop system uniquely incorporates the dynamics of disturbance error, which sets it apart from other designs of disturbance observers found in existing literature. \end{remark}
+\begin{remark} The Lyapunov stability analysis of the closed-loop system distinctively incorporates disturbance error dynamics, which sets it apart from other existing disturbance observer designs in the literature.
+The schematic in fig. \ref{sche_pl} illustrates the control architecture. \end{remark}